WRTeam-in/elms-doc/faqs/index.md

 # Frequently Asked Questions (FAQs)
-Popular questions about eSchool to help you get started!
+Popular questions about eLMS to help you get started!

 ## How to Fix Image Issues
 If you're experiencing image issues, navigate to your PHP admin panel folder and locate the public folder.
 Delete the existing storage link.
 Then, paste this URL into your browser: `your-admin-url/storage-link` (replace "your-admin-url" with your actual admin panel URL).
 You should be all set!